 I do think that it’s part of the memory-making to splurge on some fun food at amusement parks.
 If I were at Magic Mountain (where I worked as a teen), it would be the waffle cone or the big soft pretzels.
 At Disneyland: the beignets or the frozen lemonade.

 At Legoland the apple fries are a must-do.
-They also have some churros with chocolate to dip them in that look pretty yummy.
+Their churros with chocolate are amazingly good as well!

 Save on photos at Legoland.